linhl4m/farmshop-finder/README.md

 ### MongoDB Atlas

 MongoDB integrates directly with Payload and works well for document-based data such as farms, products, reviews, and orders.

+### Vercel Blob Storage

+Uploaded farm and product images are stored in Vercel Blob.
+Since the application is deployed on Vercel, using Blob Storage provided a simple, fully managed solution without introducing additional infrastructure such as S3 or Cloudinary.

 ### Icons with Lucide